hjanime/SPADEVizR/README.md

 Slot          | Description            | Inherited
 --------------|-------------------------------------------------------|--------
-cells.count        | a dataframe containing the number of cells for each cluster of each sample                                                                      | YES marker.expressions | a numerical dataframe containing marker median expressions for each cluster of each sample                                                      | YES sample.names       | a character vector containing the sample names                                                                                                  | YES marker.names       | a character vector containing the markers names                                                                                                 | YES cluster.number     | a numeric specifying the number of clusters                                                                                                     | YES bounds             | **overriden** a numeric data frame containing the marker expression quantiles                                                                   | YES use.raw.medians    | a logical specifying if the marker expressions correspond to the raw or transformed data                                                        | NO dictionary         | a two column data frame providing the correspondence between the original marker names (first column) and the real marker names (second column) | NO marker.clustering  | a logical vector specifying markers that have been used during the clustering procedure                                                         | NO flowset            | a flowSet object (from flowCore package) containing the imported SPADE FCS file                                                                 | NO fcs.files          | a character vector containing the absolute path of the original FCS files                                                                       | NO graph              | an igraph object containing the SPADE tree                                                                                                      | NO graph.layout       | a numeric matrix containing the layout of the SPADE tree                                                                                        | NO
+cells.count        | a dataframe containing the number of cells for each cluster of each sample                                                                      | &#9745;
+marker.expressions | a numerical dataframe containing marker median expressions for each cluster of each sample                                                      | &#9745;
+sample.names       | a character vector containing the sample names                                                                                                  | &#9745;
+marker.names       | a character vector containing the markers names                                                                                                 | &#9745;
+cluster.number     | a numeric specifying the number of clusters                                                                                                     | &#9745;
+bounds             | **overriden** a numeric data frame containing the marker expression quantiles                                                                   | &#9745;
+use.raw.medians    | a logical specifying if the marker expressions correspond to the raw or transformed data                                                        | &#9744;
+dictionary         | a two column data frame providing the correspondence between the original marker names (first column) and the real marker names (second column) | &#9744;
+marker.clustering  | a logical vector specifying markers that have been used during the clustering procedure                                                         | &#9744;
+flowset            | a flowSet object (from flowCore package) containing the imported SPADE FCS file                                                                 | &#9744;
+fcs.files          | a character vector containing the absolute path of the original FCS files                                                                       | &#9744;
+graph              | an igraph object containing the SPADE tree                                                                                                      | &#9744;
+graph.layout       | a numeric matrix containing the layout of the SPADE tree                                                                                        | &#9744;

 ## <a name="object_structure_AC"/> 9.4 Abundant Clusters (AC object)
 The `AC` object is a S4 object containing the main information related to the abundant clusters, that is to say xxx, identify by the [`identifyAC()`](#stat_function_identifyAC) function.